-orientation and mutable state in Alloy (Jackson 2002).
+Our prior work on FINE included the development of an application ConfWeb, a conference management tool based on the Continue server (Krishnamurthi 2003).
+Continue's behavior is governed by an authorization policy, modeled with liberal use of objectorientation and mutable state in Alloy (Jackson 2002).
 A basic data structure in the model is a paper, an object with mutable fields holding a paper submission and list of its associated reviews.
-An invariant on paper ensures that the reviews of an paper are from reviewers not conflicted with the paper's authors.
-Our prior implementation of ConfWeb modeled many of these stateful features, but some features (including invariants on mutable objects like paper) proved to be too cumbersome to implement directly in Fine.
+An invariant on paper ensures that the reviews of a paper are from reviewers not conflicted with the paper's authors.
+Our prior implementation of ConfWeb modeled many of these stateful features, but some features (including invariants on mutable objects like paper) proved to be too cumbersome to implement directly in FINE.

-In this section, we introduce FX, a surface syntax for Fine with direct support for mutable objects.
+In this section, we introduce FX, a surface syntax for FINE with direct support for mutable objects.
 FX considerably simplifies programming with mutable objects and makes an implementation of ConfWeb more faithful to its original specification.
-Subsequent sections shows how mutable state can be systematically translated away via translation to purely functional Fine programs.
+Subsequent sections shows how mutable state can be systematically translated away via translation to purely functional FINE programs.

 Figure 1 shows a fragment of ConfWeb written in FX.
 The key data structure in ConfWeb is paper (line 6), a mutable object with fields containing the authors of a paper and its reviews (in addition to other fields, not shown).
 We verify that this program preserves the no-conflict invariant on paper.
-The full program translates to a 109-line Fine program that is verified automatically in 8 seconds.
+The full program translates to a 109-line FINE program that is verified automatically in 8 seconds.

 Mutable objects and invariants.
-FX extends Fine with a notation for records with mutable fields-we call these types objects, although our core calculus for FX does not include other OO features like inheritance.
+FX extends FINE with a notation for records with mutable fields-we call these types objects, although our core calculus for FX does not include other OO features like inheritance.
 Object types are of the form $\{f1:t1;...;fn:tn | \phi\}$, where each fi is a mutable field of type ti, and the formula φ is an object invariant in which the name self refers to the object itself.
-Note that the values of non-object types like string and int are immutable.
+Values of non-object types like string and int are immutable.

 The paper object and its invariant.
 Line 6 defines paper, an object with a field authors (a list of immutable integers, standing for user ids); and a field revs, a list of objects representing the reviews of a paper.
 The invariant on paper is a formula which uses two user-defined predicates.
 The first predicate, In, stands for list membership.
 The predicate NoConflict is a binary predicate to reflect the absence of conflict-of-interest between a pair of users.
-Line 2 shows the kind of NoConflict and line 3 shows a user-provided axiom that asserts that NoConflict is a symmetric relation.
-Rather than provide further axioms to define NoConflict, at line 4 we show the signature of a trusted external function checkNC, where we use dependent refinement types in Fine to assert that checkNC decides the NoConflict relation.
-The implementation of this function consults a database that records conflict-of-interest declarations by authors and PC members of the conference-interoperability between Fine and the rest of .NET makes it easy to implement this function in F# and to call it from FX.
+Line 2 shows the kind of NoConflict and line 3 shows a user-provided axiom that asserts that NoConflict, at line 4 we show the signature of a trusted external function checkNC, where we use dependent refinement types to assert that checkNC decides the NoConflict relation.
+The implementation of checkNC consults a database that records conflict-of-interest declarations by authors and PC members-interoperability between FINE and the rest of .NET allows us to implement checkNC in F# and to call it from FX.